vishnu350/st/README.md

 Or just download it from the [release section](https://github.com/vishnu350/st/releases), rename it to **st+** and place it in your system $PATH.

-Next, run the st-config script from within the st+ terminal (needs root):
+To set color schemes or download more fonts, run the st-config tool from within the st+ terminal:

     $APPDIR/st-config